Remarks on Serre's modularity conjecture: Iterated killing ramification: the Sophie Germain trick

-The good-dihedral prime $q$ is the only prime that remains at the end in the level, then the bound $B$ such that $q$ is good-dihedral with respect to this bound (see section 2) must be chosen larger than all primes $b_i$ and $q_i$ in the above construction, thus ensuring non-solvable residual image through the whole process.
-To be more precise: given a residual representation in characteristic $p$ of odd conductor $N$ and weight $k$, before starting the ``iterated killing ramification" step one has to ``precompute" the primes $b_i$ and $q_i$ defined as in the previous proof, then fix a bound $B$ larger than all of them (thus in particular also larger than $p, k$ and the prime factors of $N$) and add to the level a prime $q$ that is good-dihedral with respect to this bound $B$. \\ We have reduced the proof of all cases of odd level to the case: characteristic $p$, weight $k$, level $q^2$, good dihedral at $q$, where $k$ and the characteristic $p$ are smaller that the bound $B$.\\
+Remark: The good-dihedral prime $q$ is the only prime that remains at the end in the level, then the bound $B$ such that $q$ is good-dihedral with respect to this bound (see section 2) must be chosen larger than all primes $b_i$ and $q_i$ in the above construction, thus ensuring non-solvable residual image through the whole process.
+To be more precise: given a residual representation in characteristic $p$ of odd conductor $N$ and weight $k$, before starting the ``iterated killing ramification" step one has to ``precompute" the primes $b_i$ and $q_i$ defined as in the previous proof, then fix a bound $B$ larger than all of them (thus in particular also larger than $p, k$ and the prime factors of $N$) and add to the level a prime $q$ that is good-dihedral with respect to this bound $B$. \\